wakaloka/winden-docs/docs/advanced/worker.md

 - `__CLOUDFLARE_API_TOKEN__` is the Cloudflare API Token to help automatically set up the SSL certificate for your Worker service.

 :::tip
-You can generate a random string using the following command:
+You can generate a random string by using the following command:

 ```bash
 php -r "echo bin2hex(random_bytes(16));"